7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 A trip to Corpus wouldn't be complete without an Icerays hockey game.
 Part of the North American Hockey League, the Icerays play games throughout the season from October through April.

-The city of Dallas, a 3.5-hour drive from Houston, is well worth the trip.
+The city of Dallas, a 3.5-hour drive from Houston, is a family getaway that's well worth the trip.
 With a world-renowned arboretum bursting with plants and lush trees to the Historic McKinney Trolley, The Ross Perot Science Museum, Klyde Warren Park in the middle of the Arts District in Downtown, and much more, there are plenty of things to fill a long weekend with fun in the Big D.

 To get to Dallas from Houston, visitors can take Interstate 45 North for approximately 240 miles.